This moth is a very strong flier, but would only make its way to

 Larval hosts are white ash (Fraxinus americana) and blueberry

-BAM, the Northern Ash Sphinx or Great Ash
+CD, the Northern Ash Sphinx or Great Ash Sphinx

 The lower forewings are predominantly brownish-yellow with a fairly

-They are pretty common here on Prince Edward Island, and
+They are pretty common here on Prince Edward Island.
+It has not been

 See the file for the female; she is different.